DOCTOR OF PHILOSOPHY COMMUNICATION

 3) All portions of the exam will be administered in Burton Hall.
 Questions shall not be provided in advance.

 4) The written portion of the exam should be spread over a time period not to exceed two weeks.

 Generally, students should orally defend their answers within two weeks of completing their general exams.
-Any exceptions must have permission of the graduate liaison.
+Any exceptions must have permission of the Director of Graduate Studies.
 Written and orals must be in the same semester.
 Within 72 hours after the oral portion of the exam, a written report signed by all members of the committee must be submitted to the Graduate Dean.
 The report should indicate whether the student passed or failed the examination.
 If the student passes the exam, the Graduate Dean will admit the student to candidacy for the doctoral degree.
 If all or any portion of the general exam is failed, a report must be submitted to the Graduate Dean indicating a failure on the examination.
 The student, at the discretion of the committee, may seek authorization from the Graduate College to repeat those portions of the exam failed the first time in a following semester.